jjr2000/Dog-Scanner/README.md

 ### Web_API directory
 #### check_acc.py
-Once a trained model has been put in the models directory, check_acc.py can be run in IDLE to evaluate it's mean accuracy on the entire original dataset.
+Once a trained model has been put in the models directory, check_acc.py can be run in IDLE to evaluate its mean accuracy on the entire original dataset.

 #### app.py
-app.py is a flask app so needs to be run slighly diffrentley to the other python scripts, in a command window the Web_API directory must be CD'd into then the following command needs to be run
+app.py is a flask app so needs to be run slightly differently to the other python scripts, in a command window the Web_API directory must be CD'd into then the following command needs to be run
 > flask run –host=0.0.0.0

-With -host=0.0.0.0 making accessible from all netowrk interfaces on a machine.
+With -host=0.0.0.0 making accessible from all network interfaces on a machine.
-Next a firewall rule must be set up to allow tcp requests on port 5000 Finally if ecternal accessibility is required a port forwarding rule must be set up in your router.
+Next a firewall rule must be set up to allow tcp requests on port 5000.
+Finally if external accessibility is required a port forwarding rule must be set up in your router.

 #### tester.py
 Once the flask service is running, tester.py can be run in IDLE to check it is working.

 ### src directory
-The source directory contains the Flutter application, to build, compile and run this you firslty need installed Flutter and Android Studio, the full instructions for this can be found here: https://flutter.dev/docs/get-started/install/windows
+The source directory contains the Flutter application, to build, compile and run this you firstly need to install Flutter and Android Studio, the full instructions for this can be found here: https://flutter.dev/docs/get-started/install/windows

 The src directory can then be opened with android studio.
-Once open the packages get command must be run to install the apps dependancies.
+Once opened the 'pub get' command must be run to install the apps dependencies.
-To be able to build the app a unique signig key will need to set up following this guide here: https://flutter.dev/docs/deployment/android
+To be able to build the app a unique signing key will need to set up following this guide here: https://flutter.dev/docs/deployment/android

 Finally the address on Line 5 of lib/detect_breed.dart must be updated to that of your machine IP address, or external if port forwarding has been setup.

-The app can be be built and run on your device of choice.
+The app can now be built and run on your device of choice.

 # Credit